Agriculture, Nutrition, and Food Systems

 https://colsa.unh.edu/agriculture-nutrition-food-systems

 Students joining the Agriculture, Nutrition, and Food Systems Department have the opportunity to study facets of the farm-to-fork-to-human and animal wellness connection.
-Our Department is organized in this way in order to provide students with a holistic view of this continuum but also to enable students to specialize in their chosen field.
+Our department provides students with an integrated view of this continuum but also enables students to specialize in their chosen fields.

-Programs in this department include animal science, equine sciences, nutritional sciences and sustainable agriculture and food systems.
-Our majors have extensive course offerings, access to our farm and research facilities, and an outstanding and dedicated teaching and research faculty.
-We offer a number of integrated study abroad programs including travel to Costa Rica, Ireland, Italy, and New Zealand.
-Our graduates are well prepared for careers in the sustainable food systems, dairy, equine, fish aquaculture, food crop and ornamental plant industries, as nutritional scientists or registered dietitians, or to pursue veterinary or M.S. and Ph.D. degrees.
+Our undergraduate programs include Animal Science, Nutrition, and Agriculture and Food Systems, each with extensive course offerings.
+Our students enjoy access to our state-of-the-art teaching laboratories, on campus farm and research facilities, as well as to an outstanding and dedicated team of teaching and research faculty.
+We offer a number of specialized study abroad programs including travel to Italy, Namibia, and New Zealand.
+Our graduates are well prepared for a wide array of careers in the food system, whether in the dairy, equine, or horticultural crop industries, or as nutritional scientists and registered dietitians, or paths that require subsequent M.S., Ph.D, or veterinary degrees.

 .